HFAnalyticsLab/Social_care_data_landscape/src/scdl_litvis.md

 import Tidy exposing (..)
 import VegaLite exposing (..)
 ```

+The code, written in elm, uses [litvis](https://github.com/gicentre/litvis) and [elm-vegalite](https://github.com/gicentre/elm-vegalite) to generate a vega-lite visualisation specification.
+In a litvis preview (in Atom or VS-Code), the vega-lite specification json is output below the rendering of the visualisation.

 # Adult Social Care in England - How much do we know?